 Spring is in the air and your bulbs are just starting to show some foliage as they get started on providing you with a dazzling display of color and form.
 But wait.
 What have we here?
 You see flower bulbs coming to the surface and there is still a danger of frost and freezing conditions.
-Heaving of bulbs is common and may be the result of weather conditions, soil porosity, planting depth or just the variety of plant bulb.
-You need to take action to protect the bulbs from cold and animals and learn how to stop bulbs coming out of ground.
+Heaving of bulbs is common and may be the result of weather conditions, soil porosity, planting depth, or just the variety of plant bulb.
+You need to take action to protect the bulbs from cold and animals and learn how to stop bulbs from coming out of the ground.

 Bulbs and Soil Conditions

 One reason you may see bulbs coming out of the ground is improper site condition.
 Soil for bulbs needs to be rich and organic, well worked, and free draining.
 Bulbs will rot in boggy soil, and they have difficulty growing up through hard pan or heavy clay.

 Amend the bed with plenty of organic matter to increase porosity or the area will get waterlogged, freeze, and force the bulbs up out of the soil as it thaws and refreezes.
 Soil that doesn’t drain will also get muddy and bulbs can literally float up to the surface of the ground and get trapped there as the water recedes.

 Winter is characterized by wicked weather.
 In many regions, it is comprised of freezing rain, snow, heavy rain, and thick icy rime over the ground.
 Periods of thawing are common as the winter nears its end, but a freeze is likely to follow.